Anyon3/blackmate/README.md

 ## Blackmate

-Blackmate is a generator for the tools list of BlackArch Linux OS, made for the wm Mate Desktop.
+Blackmate is a generator for the tools list of BlackArch Linux OS, made for the wm Mate Desktop and Xfce4.
 The script fetch the latest tools and generate an new entry on the blackarch menu

 ## How to